-- A pediatric physical therapist if it involves a child
+- A pediatric physical therapist for a child who is affected by the condition.

 - A physical therapist who is a board-certified clinical specialist or who has completed training in pediatric or neurologic physical therapy.
-This type of therapist has advanced knowledge, experience, and skills that may apply to your condition
+This type of physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

 General tips when you are looking for a physical therapist (or any other health care provider):